Creating an awesome place to work

 We have a strong partnership across three trade union groups; Unison, GMB and Unite, and we come together to discuss the areas that are most important and impactful for the majority of the workforce.
 An important function of the Company and Business Forum covers collective bargaining between the Company and its recognised Trade Unions.

 Any agreements which require substantive changes in pay and other conditions of employment are referred to the Company Forum for approval.
-This function covers all employees excluding middle and senior managers and all employees of Severn Trent Business Services, approximately 91% of employees in total.
+This function covers all employees excluding middle and senior managers and all employees of Severn Trent Business Services.

 We recognise the right of all employees to Freedom of Association and Collective Bargaining.
 We actively seek to promote positive co-operation between employees, our management team and recognised Trade Unions, ensuring all groups are represented in any major change initiative.